rajuiit/IIoTLab/content/post/20-12-01-wowchemy-prize/index.md

 date: 2020-12-01
 ---

-Congratulations to Richard Hendricks for winning first place in the Wowchemy Prize.
+Congratulations to Raju Hendricks for winning first place in the Wowchemy Prize.

 <!--more-->